 If you were to start with only two racks, statistically all the copies will be placed on one of the two racks.
 Losing one rack leaves the cluster running with no copies of the data.
 Losing one more machine in the remaining rack results in loss of data.

 The 3-rack network design supports up to 60 DataNode’s with no need for expensive 10 GigE solutions.
 To grow the cluster beyond 60 nodes you need to start a new 3-rack POD.
-Adding a second POD (and beyond) requires adding 10 GigE routing infrastructure.
+Adding a second POD (and beyond) requires additional 10 GigE routing infrastructure.

-You can tell now the Dell Hadoop solution is designed for scalability, both scale-up and scale-out.
+You can see now the Dell Hadoop solution is designed for scalability, both scale-up and scale-out.
 You can start small, grow the cluster to up to 60 nodes with no need for 10 GigE gear, and then expand the cluster by additing additional POD’s.

-Please use the next figure to map out your own Hadoop scaling journey.
+You can use the next figure to map out your own Hadoop scaling journey.

 Last but not least, scaling up/out a Hadoop implementation is not only an exercise in infrastructure design.
 There are other aspects that need to be considered as well: